tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

 This is an example where the method reference is using a closure.
 It creates a lambda that will call the `toString` method on the instance `x`.

-The signature of `function` looks like this
+The signature and implementation of `function` above looks like this

     public static String function(Supplier<String> supplier) {
         return supplier.get();
     }

+`Supplier` is a functional interface that looks like this

+    @FunctionalInterface
+    public interface Supplier<T> {
+        T get();
+    }

-The `Supplier` interface must provide a string value (the `get` call) and the only way it can do that is if it's been supplied to it on construction.
+When used in our `function`, it provides a string value (vai the call to `get`) and the only way it can do that is if the value has been supplied to it on construction.
 It's equivalent to

     public void example() {
         String x = "";
         function(() -> x.toString());
     }

 Notice here that the lambda has no arguments (it uses the "hamburger" symbol).
 This shows that the value of `x` isn't available in the lambda's local scope and so can only be available from outside it's scope.
-It's a closure because must close over `x`.
+It's a closure because must close over `x` (it will _capture_ `x`).

 If you're interested in seeing the long hand, anonymous class equivalent, it'll look like this.
 Notice again how `x` must be passed in.